MicrosoftDocs/quantum-docs/articles/overview-understanding-quantum-computing.md

 # Understanding quantum computing

-Quantum computing holds the promise to solve some of our planet's biggest challenges - in the areas of environment, agriculture, health, energy, climate, materials science, and others we haven't encountered yet.
+Quantum computing holds the promise of solving some of our planet's biggest challenges - in the areas of environment, agriculture, health, energy, climate, materials science, and more.
 For some of these problems, classical computing is increasingly challenged as the size of the system grows.
-When designed to scale, quantum systems will presumably have some capabilities that exceed our most powerful supercomputers.
-As the global community of quantum researchers, scientists, engineers, and business leaders continue  to collaborate to advance the quantum ecosystem, we expect to see quantum impact accelerate across every industry.
+When designed to scale, quantum systems will likely have capabilities that exceed those of today's most powerful supercomputers.
+As the global community of quantum researchers, scientists, engineers, and business leaders collaborate to advance the quantum ecosystem, we expect to see quantum impact accelerate across every industry.

-Just as bits are the fundamental units of information in classical computing, [qubits](xref:microsoft.quantum.concepts.qubit) (quantum bits) are the fundamental units of information in quantum computing.
-While a bit, or binary digit, can have a value either 0 or 1, a qubit can have a value that is either 0, 1 or a quantum superposition of 0 and 1.

 For more information about the beginnings and motivation of quantum computing, see [quantum computing history and background](xref:microsoft.quantum.concepts.intro).

 [Azure Quantum](xref:microsoft.quantum.azure-quantum-overview) is an open ecosystem to build quantum computing solutions on a diverse selection of today’s quantum hardware, and it offers flexibility to use your preferred development tools with support for Cirq, Qiskit, and Q#.
 You can use the familiar and trusted Azure platform to learn how to develop quantum algorithms and how to program and run them on real hardware from multiple providers.

 Learn how to create an [Azure Quantum workspace](xref:microsoft.quantum.how-to.workspace) and start submitting your quantum programs on real quantum hardware.
 First-time users automatically get free Azure Quantum Credits for use with each participating quantum hardware provider (500 USD each) when creating your workspace.
 If you need more credits, you can apply to the [Azure Quantum Credits program](https://aka.ms/aq/credits).